lesandrop/site/papers/README.md

 # Reports

+* 2023 - [Long-term social presence and citizen engagement in multi-level and network governance of climate actions](https://doi.org/10.5281/zenodo.7662897).
+Short research description in The Journal of Brief Ideas.

 * 2022 - [On Humans, Uncertainty and System Engineering](https://lesandrop.github.io/site/opinion/Lesandro-SE-Talk-Description.pdf).
 The report is a description of a talk in the Software Engineering Chair in TU Dresden.

 * 2022 - [A participação popular nas Ciências Exatas e Informática e seus efeitos no conhecimento científico e tecnológico](LesandroPonciano-EbookPUCMinas-Capítulo21-2022.pdf).
 It is a book chapter discussing the importance of public participation in scientific research to fight negationism and conspiracy theories about science. **Alternative keywords**: Ciência Cidadã, Design Participativo, Ciência Comunitária, Pesquisa Participante, Pesquisa Participativa.